CanopyTax/kremling.js.org/docs/walkthrough/conditional-css.md

 `
 ```

+Now the background-color of our div will be white when there is data and light gray when we're waiting for data to load!

 ## How this works
-Check out the [these docs](api/always-maybe-and-toggle.md) for more detailed information
+Check out the [these docs](/api/always-maybe-and-toggle.md) for more detailed information
 on how this works.